How to Write the Penn State Supplemental Essays 2019-2020

 - If you are used to a super-structured school day, followed by extracurriculars, you’ll need to develop time management skills to make good use of the time between classes that is almost inevitable in college.

 Your goal here isn’t to argue that you already are prepared for college.
 Rather, it’s to show that you know what you need to do to succeed in college.
 The admissions committee wants to see that you have a strategy.

 Of course, ideally, you can also show that you have the basic tools to implement this strategy.
 For example, if you focus on adjusting socially, you might talk about strategies you used to adjust socially to your high school and discuss how you plan to scale those strategies up for your transition to college.

 In such a short response, your goal should not be to exhaustively list all the adjustments you’ll need to make to successfully transition to college.
-Instead, pick two or three and use personal examples to show that you’ve thought through this question carefully and have a solid plan in place to manage your transition.
+Instead, pick 2-3 and use personal examples to show that you’ve thought through this question carefully and have a solid plan to manage your transition.